 * Data-driven analysis

 * Embedding technology

-You will note that some of the above examples are traditional topics (i.e. classroom management), while others are current buzzwords (i.e. growth mindset) – this demonstrates a healthy blend of proven techniques and new, innovative methods.
+You will note that some of the above examples are traditional topics (i.e., classroom management).
+In contrast, others are current buzzwords (i.e., growth mindset) – this demonstrates a healthy blend of proven techniques and new, innovative methods.
 Furthermore, this is not an exhaustive list, but one to get you started.
 Don’t underestimate the importance of including keywords in your education CV or resume.

 Discovering current education keywords to get past the applicant tracking systems.